Categories and Standards of Assistance for Windstorm, Earthquake, Fire and Explosion Disasters

 (2) Victims who have been severely injured by a disaster and passed away within 30 days after the disaster.

-(3) Victims who are missing because of a disaster and whose deaths are pronounced by the court in accordance with Paragraph 1 of Article 47-1.
+(3) Victims who are missing because of a disaster and the prosecutor's office has issued the death certificate in accordance with Paragraph 1 of Article 47-1.

 2. Assistance for families of missing victims: Victims who have gone missing as a result of a disaster.